justabaka/alertmanager-webhook-telegram/README.md

                         username: 'username'
                         password: 'password'

-It is possible to route alerts to different chats and users, not only a sinble predefined one.
-This is easily done using query string arguments (e.g. 'http://hostname:8080/?chat_id=-12345').
+It is possible to route alerts to different chats and users, not only a single predefined one.
+This can be easily done using query string arguments (e.g. 'http://hostname:8080/?chat_id=-12345').

 Please also check the telegram configuration section on how to send messages to individual users.